-Padres-Nats game halted after reported shooting outside park
+Padres-Nats game suspended after shooting outside DC stadium

-WASHINGTON (AP) — The game between the San Diego Padres and Washington was halted in the sixth inning Saturday night after the Nationals said a shooting was reported outside the stadium.
+WASHINGTON (AP) — The game between the San Diego Padres and Washington was suspended in the sixth inning Saturday night after police said there was a shooting outside Nationals Park.

+Two people were shot, said Dustin Sternbeck, a Metropolitan Police Department spokesman.
+Investigators believe, based on preliminary information, that one of the victims was an employee at the stadium, he said.

+Washington police later tweeted that “two additional victims associated with this incident walked into area hospitals for treatment of gunshot wounds.”

-There were no immediate details on what had occurred.
-More than two dozen police cars, ambulances and fire engines were on the street outside the third base side of Nationals Park.
+More than two dozen police cars, ambulances and fire engines were on the street outside the third base side of the stadium and a police helicopter hovered overhead.

 The Padres had just taken the field for the bottom of the sixth when several loud pops were heard from the left field side of the ballpark.